Review PTC Prerequisites and Installation Script

 For detailed instructions, see: Adding Custom Certificate to an Application-Specific Trust Store

-Target Group (Scoped Deployments Only): If you plan to scope PTC to a specific group (e.g., R&D), ensure the target group exists in Zscaler.
+Target Group (Scoped Deployments Only): If you plan to scope PTC to a specific group (for example, R&D), ensure the target group exists in Zscaler.
 Groups can be configured via:

 • Directory Sync / SCIM: Synced from your identity provider